 Collaborative Schools Network adopts and manages existing public (government funded) schools in Nepal and transforms the quality of education they provide to some of the country’s poorest children.

-Collaborative Schools Network currently manages four schools.
+Collaborative Schools Network currently manages six schools.
 Since these schools are already funded by the government, costs are low and we can leverage these existing funds to have far greater impact.

 We take on the entire management of our schools, and appoint two ‘School Leaders’ to each school.
 Schools Leaders teach, coach the government teachers and lead the school improvement process.